Due to the COVID-19 pandemic, we have limited services. Please check here for updates.

 The Funding Information Network (formerly the Grants Information Center), located in the Riverfront Branch, is one of more than 400 Cooperating Collections of the Foundation Center.
 It has the best and most comprehensive information available on foundations and corporate giving.
 The network’s internet address is: fdncenter.org

-Homework Helper program provides homework assistance to school children in grades 1-7 during afterschool hours at the Riverfront and Will Branches.
+Homework Helper program provides homework assistance to school children in grades 1-7 during after school hours at the Riverfront Library, Will & Crestwood Branches.

 Internet access is available at all branches of the Yonkers Public Library.
 With your library card’s barcode number, you have remote access at home to extensive reference databases which provide articles from hundreds of magazines, and abstracts from many more publications.